telerik/ajax-docs/controls/asyncupload/client-side-programming/onclientfilesselected.md

 ##

-The **OnClientFilesSelected** client-side event occurs whenfiles(s) are selected.
-These event can be cancelled, which will erase the selectedfiles collection.
+The **OnClientFilesSelected** client-side event occurs when files(s) are selected.
+This event can be cancelled, which will erase the selectedfiles collection.

 The event handler receives two parameters: